Mighty Networks vs Kajabi Comparison

 These advanced learning reinforcements help your students become engaged in the learning process, which makes for a better learning experience, leading to long-term, happy students, and ultimately more sales.

-Kajabi does allow for upsells, coupon codes, and free trials with your products.
+Kajabi does offer tools like upsells, coupon codes, and free trials.
 They accept multiple currencies in accordance with Stripe’s currency policies.
-And unlike Mighty Networks, you can determine your pricing without having to select from a pre-determined pricing list.
+And unlike Mighty Networks, you can determine your pricing without having to select from a pre-determined list.

-Mighty Networks uses Stripe as their third party payment processor.
+Mighty Networks uses Stripe as its payment processor.
 They do not currently support payments via PayPal or other payment processors.
-And remember, Mighty Networks charges a transaction fee on top of your payment processing fees from Stripe, which varies based on the tier you need for your business.
+And remember, Mighty Networks charges a transaction fee on top of your payment processing fees from Stripe.

-You can accept one-time payments or subscription plan payments with Mighty Networks and you’ll also have the ability to offer upsells, coupons, and free trials.
+You can accept one-time payments or subscription plan payments with Mighty Networks.
+You’ll also have the ability to offer upsells, coupons, and free trials.
 Note that upsells can only appear within your Mighty Network, which means that potential customers will have to be a part of your network before they’d be able to purchase your upsells.
 This can present some limitations to your growth.

 Mighty Networks has a predetermined pricing list that you must select from for your products.
-They also have a pricing upper limit of $999.
+They also have an upper limit of $999.
 That means, at this time, you cannot charge more than $999 for any one-time payment.
-So, for example, if your program costs $1700, you couldn’t collect that amount as a one-time payment.
+So, for example, if your offering costs $1700, you couldn’t collect that amount as a one-time payment.

-Mighty Networks does not offer a comprehensive affiliate management program that supports affiliate sign ups, commissions, unique links, click tracking, and a dashboard that shares promotional copy and images.
+Mighty Networks does not offer a comprehensive affiliate management feature.
+You won't be able to offer sign-ups, commissions, unique links, click tracking, and a dashboard that shares promotional copy and images.

 They do, however, have an Ambassador Program that tracks commissions and referrals.
-It's designed to drive your current members to refer new members based on the value of your Mighty Network.
-It is not a traditional affiliate program that you could use for a robust affiliate marketing business model.
+It's designed to drive your current users to refer new members based on the value of your Mighty Network.

-Kajabi offers an affiliate program where you can have affiliates sign up, see commissions, unique links, click tracking, and share announcements.
-Although their affiliate feature is more extensive than Mighty Networks, you won’t have the ability to easily share marketing materials on a beautifully designed, easy to access dashboard.
+Kajabi has an affiliate feature where you can have affiliates sign up, see commissions, unique links, click tracking, and share announcements.

 Pro Tip: If you’re looking for a fully-functional, completely integrated affiliate system, consider using AccessAlly.